The Culinary Quest

 Food & Beverage Business Listings

 Opened in 2020, Whitecaps River Shack (Grand Bend) is nestled beside the harbour on River Road, offering sunset views with locally-sourced freshwater fish and other favourites like ice cream treats.
 Scoring one of the outdoor deck-dining tables at The Growling Gator (Grand Bend) promises a perfect sunset and people-watching spot to accompany your meal.
 The Gator’s group- and family-pleasing food and beverage menu will ensure everyone finds something they like.
-We recommend the dinner-size salads, tasty pastas and huge Pina Coladas.
+We recommend the dinner-size salads, tasty pasta and huge Pina Coladas.

 Across the street, Willie’s Beach Bar and The Tipsy Pelican are not to be outdone.
-Willie’s, a beach bar and restaurant, boasts a patio space doubled in size when full-glass, roll-up garage doors are opened to lake breezes.
+Willie’s, a beach bar and restaurant boasts a patio space doubled in size when full-glass, roll-up garage doors are opened to lake breezes.
 Along with updated twists on traditional favourites, like Cheese Louise Grilled Cheese platter and Havana Hottie Pulled Pork, with bacon, pickles and cheese on sourdough bread, enjoy creative sand pail drinks.
-Likewise The Tipsy Pelican offers creative and modern food and drink offerings in a delightful curated vintage setting.
+Likewise, The Tipsy Pelican offers creative and modern food and drink offerings in a delightful curated vintage setting.
 Begin with Mushrooms on Toast or Crab Cakes, followed by a Beet Salad, Butternut Squash Ravioli and a Cheesecake Doughnut accompanied by a Love Buzz!

 One of our favourite views is from Dave’s Pub & Grill (Oakwood Resort, Grand Bend), which offers a serene golf course view adorned with a water feature.
 Seated inside or on the deck, for breakfast, lunch or dinner, the ambience is sure to contribute to menu favourites like flat bread pizzas, slow and low braised pot roast on house-made Yorkshire pudding with pan drippings or any of the burger, pasta and appetizer staples.